 A geophysical survey employing the E.D.A.
 Omni Plus V.L.F.
-System and magnetometer was run over part of the ZN Claim Group.
-Lines were run at 100 metre intervals with readings taken every 5 metres along the lines.
-The area covered extended north and south of the caliche gossan from the lake shore up-slope to the east.
-An orientation survey was run over the Duncan Mine deposit for the purpose of determining the geophysical signature generated by the The survey on the ZN mineralized zones in the Badshot Formation.
-Claim Group duplicated this signature on four adjoining survey lines.
-The anomaly is 600 m long and 75 m wide.
+System and magnetometer was run over part of the ZN Claim Group. were run at 100 metre intervals with readings taken every 5 metres along the lines.
+The area covered extended north and south of the caliche gossan from the lake shore up-slope to the east. orientation survey was run over the Duncan Mine deposit for the purpose of determining the geophysical signature generated by the mineralized zones in the Badshot Formation.
+The survey on the ZN Claim Group duplicated this signature on four adjoining survey The anomaly is 600 m long and 75 m wide.
 It is still open in the up-slope direction to the south and east.
 The anomaly has a co-incident topographical expression.
-The slope of the hillside diminishes in steepness and changes direction in the anomalous Geochemical soil samples taken down slope from the area. geophysical anomaly are consistently anomalous in zinc.
-It is concluded that the anomaly is due to a mineralized zone within the Badshot Formation below the overburden, and that the Badshot Formation is structurally deformed in this location, possibly as an uplifted crumple within the trough of the Howser Syncline.
+The slope of the hillside diminishes in steepness and changes direction in the anomalous Geochemical soil samples taken down slope from the geophysical anomaly are consistently anomalous in zinc. concluded that the anomaly is due to a mineralized zone within the Badshot Formation below the overburden, and that the Badshot Formation is structurally deformed in this location, possibly as an uplifted crumple within the trough of the Howser Syncline.
 Diamond drilling is required to test this exploration target.